robert-hh/hx71x/README.md

 Returns the actual raw value of the load cell.
 Raw means: not scaled, no offset compensation.

-### temperature = hx71x_io.temperature[raw=False])

-Return the value of the internal temperature sensor.
-In order to get a °C value, the sensor has to be calibrated first by calling hx71x_io.calibrate().
-When `raw` is set to True, the raw reading us returned.
-The temperature() method returns meaningful values only for the HX710A device.

-### hx71x_io.calibrate(ref_temp [, gain=20.4])

-Calibrate the sensor. `ref_temp` is the actual temperature when calling calibrate().
-`gain` is the ratio of LSB changes/°C. According to the data sheet, the default value is 20.4.
-Offset is the ADC value offset.
-When omitted, the actual ADC reading is used as offset.
-The values for gain and offset vary per device.
-Especially getting the proper value for gain requires some effort.

 ### hx71x_io.power_down()

 Set the load cell to sleep mode. power_down() and power_up() are only